-Spalding University is a provisional member at the NCAA Division III level, and all of our athletic teams strictly adhere to NCAA Division III guidelines.
+Spalding University is an NCAA Division III member institution, and all of our athletic teams strictly adhere to NCAA Division III guidelines.

 In order for new students to compete in intercollegiate athletics at Spalding University, an incoming freshman or transfer student must meet the necessary standards to be admitted into the university.
 Unlike NCAA Divisions I and II, it is not necessary to file with the NCAA Clearinghouse to gain initial eligibility.